 Figure 1.
 Thermal profile of chamber conditions compared to conditions in various liquid-filledNow let us consider the autoclaving instructions provided on the bucket of media which read, “Autoclave at 121°C for 15 minutes.”
 This statement might be accurate if we specify that this condition (121°C for 15 minutes) is referring to the temperature of the media itself and not to the chamber conditions.
 I believe a more accurate statement to guide the user would be either: “Achieve a media temperature of 121°C and hold for 15 minutes” or perhaps, “Sterilize media until a lethality of 15 F0 is achieved as indicated by penetration thermocouples.”

 - Keep the liquid fill volumes similar so that the lag-times-to-temperature will also be similar.

 - Correct BI selection and placement.
-Sterilization of liquid filled containers requires use of a liquid-submersible BI.
-Correct placement of that BI is suspended in the geometric center of the liquid mass, approximately 1/3 to 1/2 of the liquid height off the bottom of the container (as shown below).
+Sterilization of liquid-filled containers requires use of a liquid-submersible BI.
+Correct placement of that BI is suspended in the geometric center of the liquid mass, approximately 1/3 to 1/2 of the liquid height off the bottom of the container (Figure 2).